 Unlike bronchitis, pneumonia can be life-threatening and is a disease people have and often do die from when left untreated.
 If you or someone you know is experiencing the symptoms of pneumonia with increased severity, then it’s time to see a doctor as soon as possible.
 The best way to do so is by visiting a 24-hour emergency room in your area, especially if the sick individual is a child or elderly.

 When bronchitis or pneumonia gets out of hand, it’s important to seek out an ER near you capable of handling the situation and administering immediate treatment.
-For a 24-hour emergency room in the Temple area, consider visiting Express ER.
+For a 24-hour emergency care in the Temple area, consider visiting Express ER.
 This 24-hour emergency room is located in zip code 76504 and is capable of administering proper and reliable treatment for both illnesses.